Device Comparison

 Monitoring

-Protocol Wi-Fi / Local API Wi-Fi / Local API (JSON) / HTTPS / WebSocket Wi-Fi / MQTT / CoAP / REST API Wi-Fi / Bluetooth / MQTT / HTTP / WebSocket / JSON-RPC
+Protocol Wi-Fi / HomeWizard Local API JSON / HTTPS / WebSocket Wi-Fi / Local API (JSON) / HTTPS / WebSocket Wi-Fi / MQTT / CoAP / REST API Wi-Fi / Bluetooth / MQTT / HTTP / WebSocket / RPC

 Local API Yes Yes Yes Yes

-Cloud dependency Optional cloud; HomeWizard local API can be enabled for local systems.
+Cloud dependency HomeWizard app/cloud is used for setup, history, remote app features and Energy+ history.
+Local API can provide LAN access when enabled.
 HomeWizard app and internet-connected Wi-Fi are used for normal setup, history, and remote app features, while the local API can be enabled for LAN access.
 Optional cloud; can run locally over Wi-Fi with an embedded web interface and local protocols including MQTT, CoAP, and REST API.
-Optional cloud; can run locally over Wi-Fi with an embedded web interface plus local MQTT, HTTP, WebSocket, and RPC access.
+Optional Shelly Cloud; local Wi-Fi web interface and MQTT/HTTP/WebSocket/RPC paths are available without cloud.

 Home Assistant Yes Yes Yes Yes